mattbierner/blog.mattbierner.com/_posts/2014-01-15-binding-with-placeholders-in-javascript.md

 ```

 # Implementation
 `placeholder` takes a function `f` and a set of bound arguments.
-The bound arguments map argument indices to bound values, and may contains holes.
+The bound arguments map argument indices to bound values, and may contain holes.
 For example, we can bind arguments at index 0 and 2, but leave index 1 open (along implicitly with all indices greater than 2). `placeholder` returns a function that fills in unbound arguments and forwards all arguments to `f`.

 Bound arguments are provided as initial arguments to `placeholder`.
 The index of a bound argument in the call to `placeholder` determines the index of the argument in `f` being bound.